 “From my first fight I started to run away.”

-A banker by day and an amateur boxer by night, it wasn’t long before “Gentleman Jim” became recognized as the Olympic Club’s middleweight and heavyweight champion, even taking on several accomplished professionals in exhibition bouts.
-Among those was future middleweight champion Jack Dempsey, “The Nonpareil”, who Corbett surprised by giving as good as he got for the 30 minutes of intense combat they engaged in.
+A banker by day and an amateur boxer by night, it was not long before “Gentleman Jim” became recognized as the Olympic Club’s middleweight and heavyweight champion, as he even took on several accomplished professionals in exhibition bouts.
+Among those was future middleweight champion Jack Dempsey, “The Nonpareil”, who Corbett surprised by giving as good as he got for the thirty minutes of intense combat they engaged in.

 Early on, Corbett used all the craftiness he could muster to thwart Jackson’s offense.
 In particular, Jim made use of his quick feet, clever head movement, and even his front shoulder to prevent Jackson from getting set.
 Jim was able to steer clear of danger until round sixteen when Jackson had Corbett badly hurt with a right to the body, which Corbett later said sent a chill through his whole body.
 While he managed to pull himself out of danger, it was clear Corbett would need to modify his tactics if he was to find a way back into the fight.

-The 25th round proved pivotal as Corbett, who was nearly out from a right hand by Jackson, managed to drive the larger man to the ropes with a barrage of punches that Jackson had no answer to.
-But but from that point on both fighters were simply too exhausted to exchange and in the 61st round the referee ended the contest and declared it a draw.
+The turning point came in round twenty-five as Corbett, who was nearly out from a right hand by Jackson, managed to drive the larger man to the ropes with a barrage of punches that Jackson had no answer to.
+But from that point on both fighters were simply too exhausted to exchange and in round sixty-one the referee ended the contest and declared it a draw.
 Despite not securing the win, Corbett earned the respect of the boxing world by battling to a stalemate one of the most revered fighters in the game.

 That led to Corbett’s chance to battle Sullivan for the world title in a match which, in many respects, parallels the famous fight between Muhammad Ali and Sonny Liston.
 Sullivan, like Liston, was universally recognized as one of the most feared men in the world and was a prohibitive favorite to successfully defend his title.
 Corbett, like Ali, never gave the champion the respect the undefeated Sullivan was accustomed to, as the challenger came into the ring determined to upset the odds.
 On the day of the fight, the younger man got under Sullivan’s skin by tricking John L. into entering the ring before him.
 “After you, John L.,” said Corbett to Sullivan when he eventually made his way to the ring, his taunt infuriating the champion.

 Corbett used the early rounds to get acquainted with the champion’s rough-house tactics and aggressive approach, his footwork and head movement keeping himself out of harm’s way.
 In the third, Corbett made his first major statement of the fight when he jarred Sullivan with a straight left that broke the champion’s nose.
-For the next 17 rounds, Corbett was the matador to Sullivan’s bull-like style as he effectively side-stepped and countered the aggressive champion.
-Then, in round 21, Corbett feinted Sullivan out of position and landed a left hook which had “The Boston Strong Boy” in a daze.
-The challenger immediately took the fight to Sullivan and drove the champion to his knees.
+For the next seventeen rounds, Corbett was the matador to Sullivan’s bull-like style as he effectively side-stepped and countered the aggressive champion.
+Then, in round twenty-one, Corbett feinted Sullivan out of position and landed a left hook which had “The Boston Strong Boy” in a daze.
+The challenger immediately took the fight to Sullivan and pounded the champion to his knees.
 Sullivan got up, but before long Corbett put him down again, this time flat on his face.
-Ten seconds later, James J. Corbett was crowned the heavyweight champion of the world.
+Ten seconds later, “Gentleman Jim” was the heavyweight champion of the world.

 But perhaps Corbett’s greatest contribution to boxing was the way he helped transform the sport from one of savage spectacle to something more nuanced and technical.
 His cerebral approach and attention to tactics and skill elevated boxing and made him a significant influence on future generations, with the likes of Gene Tunney, Jack Johnson, Benny Leonard, Sugar Ray Robinson and Muhammad Ali all paying tribute to the ring smarts of “Gentleman Jim.”
 Indeed, one is tempted to argue that it’s the artists of the ring who leave the deepest and most lasting imprint on boxing and Corbett was certainly one of pugilism’s first true ‘auteurs.’ — Alden Chodash